Do you know what to do during a Hong Kong typhoon?

 Riding Out The Storm

-Once the T8 signal is raised and you and your family are safely at home, there’s not much to do but hang around and ride out the storm.
+Once the T8 signal is raised and you and your family are safe at home, there’s not much to do but hang around and ride out the storm.
 Keeping the kids entertained will be your biggest task so settle in for some family movies, get out the board games or pull out the arts and crafts box.
-Try out these great indoor activity ideas for kids, take a virtual tour or get the kids into the kitchen and helping with some cooking.
+Try out these great indoor activity ideas, listen to some podcasts or use the time to cull the clutter around the house.

 The most important thing, DO NOT GO OUTSIDE!
 Even if it looks calm outside winds can come out of nowhere.
 Don’t risk it and stay put until the warning signals are lowered.